logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore.md

 Which view is better, depends on your goal:

-* The Logs view is ideal for learning the structure of your logs as preparation for configuring new dashboards.
+* The Logs view is ideal for exploring the structure of your metrics' documents as preparation for configuring new dashboards.
 It is unique to Grafana Explore.
 * The Metrics view is useful for getting general information about what's going on in your metrics account.

 ### Metrics View